 Executive Onboarding Best Practices

-Teaching Senior Executives What There Is To Know
+Teaching Senior Leaders What There Is To Know

 Ultimately, onboarding senior leaders is less about teaching how to do something and more about teaching what there is to know — in the shortest time possible.